 Shelly, also known as Tilly in her foster home, is an older girl but is still young at heart.
 Shelly’s favorite past times are taking short walks on a leash, being outside in the fresh air, sunbathing, doing yoga stretches, chewing on some good chew toys/bones, and napping!
 This playful girl politely demands as much of her foster families attention that she can get and is quite an inquisitive little girl.
 She loves to investigate out in the yard and excitedly greets anyone walking by.
 Shelly uses her charm to make sure she is receiving all the scratchies and attention from the people she meets.
 When she isn’t flirting for attention, Shelly loves to sleep in one of her comfy beds or snuggle with her foster family.
 During her time with her foster family, Shelly has spent time with the neighborhood children.
 She is very gentle and graciously accepts any and all attention from them so we think that easy going, dog savvy kids would likely be okay for her.
 She has also lived with a senior cat.
 The cat is an alpha and pretty dog savvy and Shelly isn’t phased at all!
 Shelly does tend to want all of the attention to herself and does resource guard her humans and toys with other dogs.
 Due to this, we feel she would probably do best in a home with no other dogs, or *maybe* a home with one other very easy going submissive dog that wouldn't mind her being pushy and bossy.
 As with all of our dogs, we recommend slow introductions when introducing a new pet into the household and that she always be monitored when she is other pets AND children to make sure both she and they are kept safe.

 Shelly is urine incontinent.
 She had a fungal infection and very resistant infection around her vulva and in her urinary tract when coming to the rescue.
 After months of cultures, different antibiotics and diluted bleach baths (per instruction from our veterinarian), her infections have finally be cleared.
 She will need to be monitored for any signs of a UTI in the future and cultures MUST be done if one is suspected.
 She currently sleeps in an xpen when her foster family is away from the home and at night and does very well with that routine.
-She does dribble urine and has washable bed pads underneath her xpen to help protect the floors and for easier clean up.
+She does dribble urine (not constantly but frequent enough to require diapers if out and about) and has washable bed pads underneath her xpen to help protect the floors and for easier clean up.
 These pads have to be changed out and washed (with bleach) at *least* once a day, but twice a day is preferable, if it is possible.
 She can wear diapers when out and about in the home (if reusable they should be washed with bleach).
 Her lady parts will need to be kept very clean and disinfected if wearing diapers.
 She should not wear diapers at night or when in her xpen to allow her lady parts air out and stay dry.
 She does not seem to have issues with pooping inside of the home and has been pretty reliable about pooping outside as long as she is kept on a regular schedule/routine.
 She seems to do best for potty breaks if her people walk out with her in the yard to make sure she is going.

 Medically, Shelly is in good health for a gal of her age.
 She does has arthritis in her knees but she seems to do fine with that and it doesn't seem to slow her down.
 She would benefit from being on a joint supplement for the remainder of her lifetime to help aid with any future arthritis progression.
 Her new family will absolutely have to maintain her weight so her arthritis doesn’t cause her further issues.
 It is imperative for her quality of life that she does not become overweight.
 She is up-to-date on her vaccinations, heartworm tested, microchipped, has had a dental and has been given the okay for adoption from our veterinarian!